Best Ways to Welcome Spring in New England

 Spring has sprung!
-Daffodils, crocuses, and forsythia have all begin to bloom and we are throwing open our windows and planning outdoor weekend adventures.
+Daffodils, crocuses, and forsythia have all begun to bloom (or will soon) and we’re throwing open our windows and planning outdoor weekend adventures.
 Need some inspiration?
-Here are 5 of our favorite ways to welcome spring!
+Here are 5 of our favorite ways to welcome spring in New England.

 Ready to stretch your legs and learn something new?
 Spring is a great time to take in some of New England’s history.
-Head to the Patriots’ Day Reenactment at Concord and Lexington, walk the Boston Freedom Trail and chat with an official Freedom Trail Player, or check out some of the area’s premiere living history museums, like Plimoth Plantation, Sturbridge Village, Mystic Seaport, or Strawbery Banke.
+Head to the Patriots’ Day Reenactment at Concord and Lexington in April, walk the Boston Freedom Trail and chat with an official Freedom Trail Player, or check out some of the area’s premiere living history museums, like Plimoth Plantation or Old Sturbridge Village in Massachusetts, Connecticut’s Mystic Seaport, or Strawbery Banke in Portsmouth, New Hampshire.

 Now get outside, and happy spring!

 Please Note: This information was accurate at the time of publication.
 When planning a trip, please confirm details by directly contacting any company or establishment you intend to visit.